conda/constructor/docs/source/howto.md

 2. In some installations, remove the entries added to the registry.
 System installs will use `HKEY_LOCAL_MACHINE` as the top level key; user installs will use `HKEY_CURRENT_USER`.
 You might find these items:
     - Uninstaller information: `TOP_LEVEL_KEY\Software\Microsoft\Windows\CurrentVersion\Uninstall\<INSTALLATION_NAME>`.
     - Python information: `TOP_LEVEL_KEY\Software\Python\PythonCore\<PYTHON_VERSION>`.
 Verify that these entries correspond to the installation directory you removed in step 1.
+    - PATH modifications.
+You'll need to remove the entries corresponding to the installation directory, but leave the other locations intact.
+This is better handled via the UI available in the Control Panel (follow [these instructions](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html)).
+The actual registry keys (in case you are curious) are located in:
+        - System install: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Environment\PATH`.
+        - User install: `HKEY_CURRENT_USER\Environment\PATH`
 3. In some installations, remove the associated shortcuts under `%APPDATA%\Microsoft\Windows\Start Menu\Programs\` (user installs) or `%PROGRAMDATA%\Microsoft\Windows\Start Menu\Programs\` (system installs).
 You can enter these paths directly in the Windows Explorer address bar to open them.

 ### macOS and Linux